shellym96/above_grind/TESTING.md

 - A bug I have is with the footer, while making the footer a size to fit all information needed inside, it has popped up slightly when you access the site on a tablet.
 This was effecting the view of the homepage image, pushing it up slightly.

-    - I will fix this in the future dates as it does not effect the working side of the site.
+    - I have fixed this by adding margin-top: 4em , so the image fits without distorting text or view.

 ### GitHub **Issues**